MVPavan/mvpavan.github.io/MVPArchive/AI/Courses/EfficientML/Quantization.md

 ### GPTQ

+GPTQ is a one-shot weight quantization method based on approximate second-order information, that is both highly accurate and highly-efficient.
+GPTQ is inspired from OBQ.
 #### Optimal Brain Quantizer (OBQ)
 - **Objective:** Minimize performance degradation by quantizing weights W<sup>^</sup>​ such that the outputs W<sup>^</sup>X​ closely match the original outputs WX
 - **Quantization Process:** Quantize the easiest weight first W<sub>q</sub>, then adjust remaining non-quantized weights using $\delta$<sub>F</sub> to compensate for the quantization error using the Hessian matrix.
 - **Outlier Handling:** Quantize outlier weights immediately to prevent large quantization errors.